trambarhq/relaks-hacker-news-example/README.md

 ## Omitting Bluebird

-While Bluebird is a very handy tool, the library is fairly large.
+Bluebird is a very handy tool.
+The library is fairly large through.
 While size is not an issue for a working demo, eventually we might want to slim down the app and omit Bluebird.

 The following is a version of `StoryList`'s renderAsync() method without Bluebird or Lodash: